vuejs/docs/src/guide/essentials/list.md

 </ul>
 ```

-You can also provide a second argument for the property's name (a.k.a. key):
+You can also provide a second alias for the property's name (a.k.a. key):

 ```vue-html
 <li v-for="(value, key) in myObject">